FatConan/themonstrouscavalca/pages/entries/podswamp.md

 ## Today's Putrid Catch

 Though never artistically gifted (as this very institution pays odourous testament), the curator saw fit to demonstrate the metamorphic properties of the PodSwamp with some rudimentary transfigurations.
 While the base sources of these Podcasts are popular, entertaining and oft jovial, the curator warns that the repugnant spawn the process delivers are best viewed from far behind glass and with eyes tightly closed.
 He assures us, however, that they sound just fine.
 Behold these unsightly displays on their [github page](https://github.com/FatConan/podswamp-examples).

+Not content with having Podswamp and its offspring sealed in a repository, the curator saw fit to also place it on display as part of his [own parade](http://spydb.themonstrouscavalca.de).